Chauxxx06/jenkins-platzi-scripts/README.md

 Dummy tests are in `jenkins-tests`.

-other changes for test the kenkins routines
+other changes for test the kenkins routines.

+jojui